The Conversation You Don't Have Won't Help

 If we were confident about the relationship we'd have it.
 We do things that give us confidence.
 Things that require courage we tend to avoid, because they don't always feel good.

-I have to recognize that other people have a different background, different conditioning, a different upbringing, different fears, different aspirations, different goals, and maybe have even had periods of trauma in their life.
+I have to recognize that other people have different backgrounds, different conditioning, different upbringing, different fears, different aspirations, different goals, and maybe have even had periods of trauma in their life.

 And if I understand that, then I need to choose to meet them where they're at.